arpitHub/arpithub.github.io/_posts/2024-04-02-python-underscode.md

 comments: true
 ---

-We all have seen underscode symbol in Python.
+We all have seen underscore symbol in Python.
 One of the most common uses of the underscore is as a placeholder variable.
 When iterating over a sequence or generating a range of values, there are often situations where the loop variable is not needed.
 In such cases, Python programmers opt to use _ as a concise way to indicate that the value is irrelevant to the current context.

 ```python
 for _ in range(10):